spykees/Gaia/Readme.md

     pip install -r requirements.txt
     ```

-4. Rename the .env.exemple to .env  in the root directory of the project and change all the id or token needed
+4. Rename the `.env.example` to `.env` in the root directory of the project and update the necessary IDs and tokens.

 ## Usage